 The Head of the South West London Audit Partnership is required to provide the Council with an opinion on the adequacy and effectiveness of the internal control environment.
-In her Annual Report on the work of Internal Audit during 2019/20 the Head of the South West London Audit Partnership has confirmed that she is satisfied that sufficient internal audit work has been undertaken to allow her to draw a reasonable conclusion as to the adequacy and effectiveness of the Council's control environment.
+In her Annual Report on the work of Internal Audit during 2020/21.
+The Head of the South West London Audit Partnership has confirmed that she is satisfied that sufficient internal audit work has been undertaken to allow her to draw a reasonable conclusion as to the adequacy and effectiveness of the Council's control environment.
 This year she provided reasonable assurance that the Council has an adequate and effective control process to manage the achievement of its objectives.

 However, she does caveat this opinion in respect of the limited assurance reports issued during the year where Priority 1 recommendations were raised.
-As with last year's opinion, one of the key themes identified from the audit work completed in 2019/20 was that whilst a significant amount of work has been undertaken to improve systems and processes across the Council, these are not yet fully embedded or procedures consistently applied.
-Ensuring that officers are clear in their responsibilities, have sufficient capacity and have been given appropriate training and support is essential.
-Currently, some of the content on the Council's intranet site is out of date.
-As this is the key repository for corporate quidance and policies, it is essential that this is kept up to date on an ongoing basis as this should help to ensure staff are working in a consistent way. particularly in light of increased remote working.
-There also remain some concerns around corporate property and in particular, the health and safety risk management arrangements for the corporate estate where previous audit recommendations have not been fully implemented.
+Although Covid-19 has inevitably impacted on business as usual, a significant amount of work has been undertaken to improve systems and processes across the Council.
+In some areas, these are not yet fully embedded or procedures consistently applied.
+During the last year it has been challenging to keep assurance measures in place due to the focus of capacity and workforce on the pandemic.
+A process to refresh and provide corporate communications in a number of areas would be helpful to remind people of their responsibilities.